 Your committee or team should represent the diverse makeup of your congregation—members of all genders, sexual orientations, ages, cultural and racial groups, abilities, and backgrounds—and each member should be thoroughly committed to the goals of the program.

 It is important to include at least one youth on your committee, if possible.
 It is also important to not expect lesbian, gay, bisexual, transgender, or queer (LGBTQ) members to provide all the energy and leadership required by the program.
 People who are “allies” of LGBTQ people need to assume leadership roles.
-Read about how to be a good ally.

 Plan Your Welcoming Congregation Program

 Once you have formed a Welcoming Congregation committee, plan out programming that will best suit your congregation and take you to the next level in terms of your welcome and inclusion.
 Here are some suggestions: